ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 Wait for me.
 Thank you for listening

-It had been 2:30pm, rushed out of the classroom and had fun. ike and I had decided to have a video call in this afternoon at yesterday night.
-So took a hat, got in touch with ike, OK, funny and cute girl with a pair of bright eyes.
-Specially, eyelids are incredible.
-Our topics were a wide range.
-Secret probably these were, so silent~

 Because I did nothing about our debate yesterday, I had to write some opinions about that.
 After about 2 hours, I completed the draft, then shared to my friends.
 Thank you for nuonuo, she thought my opinions were not bad, but a little complicated.
 She sugggested me to change some words.
 Finally, she personally changed my opinions from beginning to end.
 I appreciated nuonuo very much.